lzwjava/blog-source/_posts/2023-07-25-learning-wisdom.md

 For hobbies, you won't give yourself a target.
 It is a hobby.
 We don't do it for exams, money or to impress others.
 We do it just for fun.

 For the last several months, I spent my time learning cloud computing in my daily work.
-And I still have probably 6 hours in a day.
+And I still had probably 6 hours in a day.
 In these 6 hours, I probably listen to Japanese music and short videos for 5 hours.
 And actually, I just did machine learning for about 1 hour a day on average.

 So it shouldn't be astounding for me to find that I am making more progress in Japanese than in machine learning.
 Actually, I was quite astounding.
 Because what I want is to switch my cloud computing job to a machine learning job.
 Because machine learning is hot now and the companies doing it pay well.